 Topics: Harriet Tubman, Slavery, Underground Railroad, African American, History

-With Mr. Nelson’s large, detailed oil paintings leading the way, the reader will see Harriet Tubman’s ferocity as she bravely takes off through the woods and fields fighting for her own freedom only to return back and transport other slaves to safety.
+With Mr. Nelson’s large, detailed oil paintings leading the way, the reader of Moses will see Harriet Tubman’s ferocity as she bravely takes off through the woods and fields fighting for her own freedom only to return back and transport other slaves to safety.
 Make sure you read the foreword and the author’s note at the end to learn more about slavery in the United States and other details of Mrs. Tubman’s life.

 Written by a Christian author, this fictionalized story is based on Harriet Tubman’s spiritual calling to help fight against slavery.
 Harriet was known to have seen visions and believed she spoke directly to God – this is portrayed through the story in a different font than the regular story.
 Just as Moses doubted his own ability to lead, we see her have the same doubts.
 Over and over again the book, she hears God speaking and follows in obedience.